ismailceylan/php-m3u8-parser/docs/MasterPlaylist.md

 We can use these modifiers one at a time or combine them with bitwise operations to get the desired json output.

 ##### MasterPlaylist::HideMediasInJson
 In the master playlist we collect all the medias on the `medias` property.
-Becase medias are part of the master playlist.
-On the other hand, medias are attached to streams theoretically by group IDs.
+Because medias are part of the master playlist.
+On the other hand, medias are attached to streams theoretically by group IDs in m3u files.
 So we mimic that attachment under the hood by linking the medias to the streams as audios or subtitles if they're matched.

 In light of this information, when we serialize the master playlist, the json output, by default, will contain all the medias duplicated, both those kept on the master playlist and those kept under streams.
 In some cases, this can be useful, but some cases, it can be a problem.